 What to do?
 Retrace my steps and take a really long detour?
-Not good.
-I saw a service road to the north, and decided to follow that.
-Apparently a lot of eastbound hikers must do this, because after about a half-mile or so I found a marker saying the Ice Age Trail was up ahead.
+Not a good option.
+I spied a service road to the north of the clearing and decided to follow that.
+Apparently a lot of eastbound hikers must do this, because after about a half-mile or so (1 km) I found a marker saying the Ice Age Trail was up ahead.
 When I got to the trail, it was the spot where I would have come out of the woods across that clearing, if I could have figured out how to get into it.

 While on the re-route, I heard lots of hunting dogs barking and yowling.
 Soon several pick-ups filled with dogs in cages rumbled by on the gravel road.
 A few dogs were running along the road, bells jangling around their necks.
 I stopped one of the hunters and asked if the dogs had bear bells on.
 Yep, he said, to keep away the bears and also the wolves, the latter of which would kill the dogs without hesitation.
 I said a lot of hikers had bear bells on, but I didn’t have any.
 He told me bear bells really aren’t that effective; what I needed was mace.
+Yikes!

 I was glad to hear my next few miles would be easy.
 I felt badly I didn’t have equally cheery news for them about what lie ahead.
-Papa Bear told me tomorrow was the start of some kind of “archery” hunting, and he’d purchased blaze-orange hats for just $3 at the Wal-Mart in Antigo.
+Papa Bear told me tomorrow was the start of some kind of bow hunting season, and he’d purchased blaze-orange hats for just $3 at the Wal-Mart in Antigo.
 Well, the Wal-Mart is right behind our hotel (I love this hotel), so I figured I’d get me one for tomorrow.

 I continued on my way, and suddenly got a call from Doug.
 He’d arrived early.
 Looking down at my watch, I was horrified.
-He was early, and I was about 2 hours behind schedule, thanks to getting lost and the long detours I’d had to take.
-Thankfully the rest of Parrish Hills and Highland Lakes West were great – mainly Highland Lakes West, which was mostly a flat, wide, dirt path.
+He was early, and I was about two hours behind schedule, thanks to getting lost and the long detours I’d had to take.
+Thankfully, the rest of Parrish Hills and Highland Lakes West were great – mainly Highland Lakes West, which was mostly a flat, wide, dirt path.
 I was able to run much of the way, and shaved an hour off my expected arrival time.